 I became interested in scrapbooking when an acquaintance invited me to a Creative Memories party.
 I was hooked!
 What’s not to love?
 It’s paper, right?
 I have since branched out to making all kinds of paper things including posters, bulletin boards for school, handmade cards, decorations, and mini-albums.

 Other things about me . . .
 I love science, and can see and recognize science in action everywhere I go.
-I’m lucky enough to teach it to others as a middle school science teacher.
-I teach the deaf, first in my native New Jersey and now in Virginia.
+I was lucky enough to teach it to others as a middle school science teacher for 22 years.
+I taught the deaf, first in my native New Jersey and now in Virginia.
 My husband and I moved here in 2006.
 We love hiking in the mountains and attempted to hike the Appalachian Trail in 2004.
 (We only got 130 into it when I ruptured a disc in my back.)

 I started this blog during one of my summer vacations, and really enjoy sharing my projects and writing about them.
 I hope you enjoy reading it!
 Thank you for visiting!